Stories Rebuild Tips From a Hurricane Survivor

 The Rebuild Process

-As the victims of this year’s devastating Hurricane Michael start the long process of rebuilding their homes, Gina has some tips to share, along with words of advice and comfort.
+As the victims of this year’s devastating hurricane start the long process of rebuilding their homes, Gina has some tips to share, along with words of advice and comfort.
 The following was originally published by Gina as a Facebook post and reprinted here with her permission.

 Lindal Cedar Homes is currently offering a 10% discount on home packages to hurricane, fire, and flood victims who wish to rebuild their homes.
 Read the press release here and contact your local Lindal distributor for more information.